A few simple tips on how to improve the security of an Ubuntu Desktop (or Linux Mint) installation.

 Set BIOS/UEFI password

 Enable and set BIOS/UEFI password.
-The exact steps for this depend on the particular hardware and firmware that you have.
-Google it.
+The exact steps for this depend on the particular hardware and firmware that you have: look them up.

 Enable full disk encryption

-During installation select the checkbox Encrypt the new Ubuntu installation for security.
+During the installation, select the checkbox Encrypt the new Ubuntu installation for security.

 Update packages